-The Elements of a Visual Narrative
+What are The Elements of Visual Storytelling?

 Show, don’t tell

-Storytellers know that if audiences aren’t interested in a story there is no conflict.
+Good storytellers know that if audiences aren’t interested in a story there is no conflict.
 Conflict spurs interest, so when we are talking about brand storytelling customers won’t be interested in your story unless it relates to the problem they struggle with most often.

 Make sure that you are providing enough context in your visual story to avoid any confusion or misinterpretation, so people can understand what’s happening as they follow along with it.
 This creates higher engagement as people create personal connections with artworks, videos, and visual messages.

 Businesses shouldn’t tell the story of their brand, but rather that of the people behind it.
 If you want to stand out from the crowd, be yourself.
-No one can share your unique story because it’s not their story--it’s yours!
+No one can share your unique story because it’s not their story–it’s yours!
 The best way to do this is by sharing everyday stories about your employees and customers via social media.
 This makes you more approachable as a business, making yourself seem like an actual person instead of just another corporation trying to sell products or services.
 We see many celebrities use social media in this exact manner; they want us to view them as real people with emotions too!

 Do you want to know how to use visuals to deliver your message more effectively and creatively?
 Use the following tips: